 AI-assisted messages have a 44% higher acceptance rate and are accepted 11% faster than non-AI messages, per LinkedIn’s 2025 research.
 A big part of that improvement comes from NLP analyzing tone, formality, and emotional triggers in outreach copy.

 A 2025 academic study published on ResearchGate tested a BERT-based NLP model for predicting recruiter message quality.
-It achieved 95.67% accuracy in identifying five quality attributes: call to action, common ground, credibility, incentives, and personalization.
-That means NLP can now tell you - before you hit send - whether your outreach message will perform well or get ignored.
+The model achieved 95.67% accuracy in identifying five quality attributes: call to action, common ground, credibility, incentives, and personalization.
+What this means in practice: NLP can now tell you - before you hit send - whether your outreach message will perform well or get ignored.

-Pin's outreach engine applies this kind of analysis at scale.
-Its multi-channel sequences across email, LinkedIn, and SMS deliver a 48% response rate - significantly above industry averages.
-The system tailors message tone to each candidate rather than blasting identical templates.
-That personalization at volume is something NLP makes possible but manual effort can't sustain.
+Applying this kind of analysis at scale, Pin’s outreach engine delivers consistent personalization.
+Multi-channel sequences across email, LinkedIn, and SMS deliver 5x better response rates than industry averages.
+Message tone adapts to each candidate rather than blasting identical templates.
+Personalization at volume is what NLP makes possible but what manual effort can’t sustain.

 See how Pin’s NLP-powered outreach works.